ArkadiuszDokowicz/SaleService/README.md

 # SaleService

-This simple app is simulates how sale point work.
+This simple app simulates how sale point work.
 If connection with db is established you will be able to enter barcodes.

 used environment